ocapn/ocapn/draft-specifications/Model.md

 may send that target back to the local peer.
 The sent target will be equal to the received target and no other value.

+> Target is synonymous with Object Capability, Ocap, Live Reference, Online
+> Capability, and Permission.
+> Authority is what one can accomplish with the permissions they hold and
+> may exceed the sum of the permissions.

 ## Promise

 A Promise represents the eventual return value (fulfillment) or thrown error